apptainer/singularity-userdocs/singularity_and_docker.rst

 Troubleshooting
 ---------------

 Why won’t my image build work?
-If you can’t find an answer on this site, please `ping us an issue <https://www.github.com/singularityware/singularity/issues>`_.
+If you can’t find an answer on this documentation, please `send us an issue <https://www.github.com/singularityware/singularity/issues>`_.
 If you’ve found an answer and you’d like to see it on the site for others to benefit from, then post to us `here <https://www.github.com/singularityware/singularityware.github.io/issues>`__.